bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+*** SQL and relational databases are two different concepts.
+Relational databases just use SQL as the main interface for manipulating data but other database types can also support SQL.

 - [ ] Why do tables need a `primary key`?

+*** We use primary key to identify data by unique id, and to join tables.

 - [ ] What is the name given to a table column that references the primary key on another table.

+ *** A Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+ ***  We need to create join table between two tables by using foreign key.

 ## Minimum Viable Product